 , so that Microsoft can sell more of your privacy.

-I hope you’re aware that’s all what the cloud is about, the sole reason for its existence: making money selling your privacy.
+, the sole reason for its existence: making money selling your privacy.
+(This not only goes for WP.)
 Cloud is not meant to make you happy, but only a by-product of their main business.
 Okay.
 So, Storage Check

 “?
-And what are 1.7 GB of “other” data doing in yourit’s extremely bothersome and time-consuming to find a particular setting in WP8Worse yet: even if you switch off BS for getting past that nonsense, WP8 comes up then with one more hindrance: another popup message, this time saying you now have to turn off the limits in phone?
+Fine.
+Now, what are 1.7 GB of “other” data doing in your precious storage space?
 That is garbage data which you can neither use nor delete; a space you can’t claim; it just sits there eating 10% of your limited storage.
 It’s totally useless for you, but it’s useful for Bill Gates, because the less available space in your handy, the more you’ll use the cloud… and you know what follows: more of your privacy for Microsoft to sell.
 This is how Bill Gates can now boast of making donations for the poor children: with the money he makes cheating on you.
-In my village we call this robbery
+In my town we call it robbery

 18.- Advertising id?